zhouyw16/Curriculum-NAS/readme.md

 ```
 For example, we need to make a directory, put **cifar-10-batches-py**, **cifar-100-python**, **ImageNet16** and **NATS-tss-v1_0-3ffb9-simple** into it, and export it as an environment variable TORCH_HOME.

-The three datasets directories can be automatically installed.
-The benchmark directory should be manually downloaded from the link provided in code repository [NATS-Bench](https://github.com/D-X-Y/NATS-Bench).
+The cifar10 and cifar100 datasets can be automatically downloaded.
+The imagenet dataset needs to be maually downloaded from the official [website](https://image-net.org/download-images) and the benchmark files from the link provided in code repository [NATS-Bench](https://github.com/D-X-Y/NATS-Bench).

 3. Modify the XAutoDL module
 ```bash